thefinn93/signald/README.md

 | `username` | string | yes | The account to leave the group |
 | `recipientGroupId` string | yes | the base64 encoded group ID |

+### `link`

+Adds a new account to signald by linking to another signal device that has already registered.
+Provides a URI that should be used to link.
+To link with the Signal app, encode the URI as a QR code, open the Signal app, go to settings -> Linked Devices, tap the + button in the bottom right and scan the QR code.

+*Takes no argument*

 ## License
 This software is licensed under the GPLv3.
 It is based on [signal-cli](https://github.com/Asamk/signal-cli)